A Power BI bullet chart is a more advanced type of bar chart and great for plotting data comparisons.

 By default, the thick black line corresponds to the actual value.

-You can see the actual score values for different courses in your dataset as a proportion of maximum (total values).
+You can see the score values for different courses in your dataset as a proportion of total values.

 Let’s now further annotate the bullet chart by adding the target values and qualitative bands.

 We assume that the target scores for courses in our dataset are the average scores from the previous years which are presented in the “Prev.Avg” column of our dataset.

 To set the target, drag the “Prev.Avg” column from the dataset and drop it to the “Target Value” field.

 You will now see small vertical bars in your bullet chart.
 These are the target values.

 Since bold horizontal bars represent the actual values:

 You can see that the actual value for the Mathematics and English courses have exceeded the corresponding target values.

 By contrast, the actual values for science and geography are a long way from the target values.